 Research into the past lives of African Americans can present challenges due to the institution of slavery.
 Because slavery classified people of African ancestry as property and livestock instead of as people, census records can be spotty at best when it comes to tracing the family lines of particular individuals.
 Records are much more difficult to find due to the scant nature of record keeping for blacks prior to the Civil War.
 This is because in US Census records, from 1790-1840, only the names of the white heads of households were listed, along with the number of slaves and “free persons of color.”
 In 1850 and 1860, the Federal government took a supplemental slave census.
 This schedule gave the slave owner’s name, and the number of slaves by gender, age, and a designation of black or mulatto.
 The names of all free blacks were included in the 1850 and 1860 census.
 Beginning in 1870, the census listed the names of all African Americans.

-The Trans-Atlantic Slave Trade Database at http://www.slavevoyages.org/tast/index.faces has information on more than 35,000 slave voyages that forcibly embarked over 12 million Africans for transport to the Americas between the sixteenth and nineteenth centuries.
-It offers researchers, students and the general public a chance to rediscover the reality of one of the largest forced movements of peoples in world history.
+The Trans-Atlantic Slave Trade Database at https://www.slavevoyages.org/tast/index.faces has information on more than 35,000 slave voyages that forcibly embarked over 12 million Africans for transport to the Americas between the sixteenth and nineteenth centuries.
+It offers researchers, students, and the general public a chance to rediscover the reality of one of the largest forced movements of peoples in world history.

 - Reconstruction Era Documents